-The following Management's Discussion and Analysis ("MD&A") of the results of operations and financial position of American CuMo Mining Corporation ("CuMoCo") together with its subsidiaries (collectively, the "Company") is prepared as of February 28, 2013 and should be read in conjunction with the Company's interim condensed consolidated financial statements and notes for the six months ended December 31, 2012 ("YTD-2013") and the Company's audited consolidated financial statements and notes for the year ended June 30, 2012 ("fiscal 2012").
+The following Management's Discussion and Analysis ("MD&A") of the results of operations and financial position of American CuMo Mining Corporation ("CuMoCo") together with its subsidiaries (collectively, the "Company") is prepared as of October 25, 2013 and should be read in conjunction with the Company's audited consolidated financial statements and notes for the years ended June 30, 2013 ("fiscal 2013") and June 30, 2012 ("fiscal 2012").

-The Company's financial statements are reported under International Financial Reporting Standards ("IFRS").
+The Company's financial statements are reported under International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB").

 The Company's reporting currency is the Canadian dollar and all figures in this MD&A are in Canadian dollars unless otherwise indicated.